This coconut lentil curry has it all: it’s a fast and easy dinner idea that’s healthy and full of flavor. Perfect for weeknights!

-We’ve been working on our repertoire of quick weeknight meals lately.
-This one comes from an idea I had one night trying to determine what to do with some kale from the garden.
-I ad-libbed with some brown lentils and a can of coconut milk we had on-hand, threw in some curry powder, and voila – it actually turned out pretty tasty!
+Alex and I have been working on our repertoire of fast and easy dinner ideas for years.
+It’s a constant challenge, trying to figure out those standbys that are quick, healthy, and delicious at the same time!
+This coconut lentil curry comes from an idea I had one night trying to determine what to do with some kale from the garden.
+I ad-libbed with some lentils and a can of coconut milk we had on-hand, threw in some curry paste, and voila!
+It turned out so tasty that we decided to share it here.
+Keep reading for this coconut lentil curry recipe.

-- 2 cups uncooked brown basmati rice, to serve
+- 2 cups uncooked white or brown basmati rice, to serve

 - 1 tablespoon olive oil